 – Jon Butcher, Author of Mindvalley’s Lifebook Program

-Whatever your body goals, your success depends only on you.
-Apart from healthy eating and workout, mindfulness, meditation, and regular sleep should also be part of your weight lossregimen.
-With hard work and dedication, you can achieve your fitness target and start feeling good about your endomorphic body.
+Whatever your body goals, your success depends on you.
+Besides healthy eating and working out, mindfulness, meditation, and regular sleep are also important components of a healthy lifestyle.

-What is your endomorphic workout regimen?
+What’s your workout regimen?
 Share it with us in the comments below.